paritytech/polkadot/roadmap/implementors-guide/guide.md

 #### Entry Points

   * `inclusion`: This entry-point accepts two parameters: [`Bitfields`](#Signed-Availability-Bitfield) and [`BackedCandidates`](#Backed-Candidate).
     1. The `Bitfields` are first forwarded to the `process_bitfields` routine, returning a set of freed cores.
 Provide a `Scheduler::core_para` as a core-lookup to the `process_bitfields` routine.
+Annotate each of these freed cores with `FreedReason::Concluded`.
-    1. If `Scheduler::availability_timeout_predicate` is `Some`, invoke `Inclusion::collect_pending` using it, and add timed-out cores to the free cores.
+    1. If `Scheduler::availability_timeout_predicate` is `Some`, invoke `Inclusion::collect_pending` using it, and add timed-out cores to the free cores, annotated with `FreedReason::TimedOut`.
     1. Invoke `Scheduler::schedule(freed)`
     1. Pass the `BackedCandidates` along with the output of `Scheduler::scheduled` to the `Inclusion::process_candidates` routine, getting a list of all newly-occupied cores.
     1. Call `Scheduler::occupied` for all scheduled cores where a backed candidate was submitted.